watem-sedem/watem-sedem/docs/input.rst

 Tillage direction filename
 **************************

-Filename of a raster with the tillage direction in degrees to the North.
+The filename of a raster with the tillage direction in degrees to the North.
-This raster is only mandatory when
+This raster is only mandatory if the :ref:`Model Choice<choices>`:
-:ref:`Include tillage direction = 1 <includetillagedirection>`.
+:ref:`Include tillage direction <includetillagedirection>` is set to 1.

 The datatype of the tillage direction raster is float32.